OrionExplorer/dcpam/README.md

 > **Notice**: Triggers can seriously affect performance of the source system, thus should be considered carefully.

 ### Transformation
-DCPAM stores extracted data in the Staging Area - a group of transitional tables, where transformations are made.
+Optionally DCPAM stores extracted data in the Staging Area - a group of transitional tables, where transformations are made.
 Examples of data transformation:
 * conversions
 * recalculations